beamable/leaderboards-example/README.md

 *Rewarding System:*
    - Group leaderboards will have a rewarding system.

+*Score Updates:*
+  - Scores need to be updatable by every member of the group, as well as through C# MS.
+  - Scores can increase or decrease based on group joining/leaving

 *Banning/Unbanning of Groups:*
   - the ability to ban or unban groups.